Create a company Shared Calendar in Office 365

 1. Open up Outlook and navigate to the folders list.

 If they do not see the public folders section check that you have assigned the correct permissions above.
 If you have only just created the public folder mailbox and root public folder it may take a few hours for the public folders to appear here.

 2. Expand out your Public Folders and All Public Folders until you see the calendar public folder you create earlier.

 3. Right click the Calendar folder and click Add to Favorites.

 This will allow the user to view the Shared Calendar in their Calendar section.

 Shared Calendar under Other Calendars

-If you’d like to learn more about automating such Office 365 admin tasks, request a demo of Autopilot today.
+If you’d like to learn more about automating such Office 365 admin tasks, explore our Office 365 Management tool.